WideLearning/notes/README.md

 # README

-This notes are supposed to be opened in Obsidian, though most of them are just Markdown files anyway.
+These notes are supposed to be opened in Obsidian, though most of them are just Markdown files anyway.

 Entry points:
 - [[Using obsidian]]